wsnet-lib/gms-client/docs/docs/api/connection.md

 **Detecting a network disconnection:**

-GWS is able to detect a disconnection and automatically try to reconnect the player.
+WSNET is able to detect a disconnection and automatically try to reconnect the player.
 The script `wsnet/events/net_on_connection_close` can be modified to handle this event.

 ---